Federal Funding for HIV/AIDS

 Topics

-Each year, the federal government commits significant resources to the fight against HIV/AIDS.
-To increase the reach and effectiveness of HIV/AIDS services and programs, non-federal entities and researchers may receive federal funds in the form of direct grants, contracts, and cooperative agreements to support medical research and to expand HIV/AIDS awareness, prevention, and treatment services in communities across the nation.
-Grants.gov is your primary source to FIND and APPLY for federal grants.
+Each year, the federal government commits significant resources to end the HIV epidemic.
+To increase the reach and effectiveness of HIV services and programs, non-federal organizations and entities may receive federal funds in the form of direct grants, contracts, or cooperative agreements to conduct research or to expand HIV awareness, prevention, and treatment services in communities across the nation.
+Grants.gov is your primary source to FIND and APPLY for federal funding opportunities.

-Below, you will find quick links to sources of information about HIV-specific grants from various federal agencies.
-Read more about the roles of various federal agencies in the Federal Agencies and Activities section of this site.
-You can find links to the most recent blog posts related to funding announcements by using the topic tag “funding.”
+Below, you will find information about federal agencies that make funding available to organizations for HIV services or activities within the United States.
+Read more about the roles of various federal agencies in the Federal Activities and Agencies section of this site.
+You can find links to the most recent HIV.gov blog posts related to funding announcements and recent funding awards by clicking on the “funding” topic tag at the top of this page.

 Agencies and Offices Funding HIV Activities